verdaux/BookNotes/Phrases/Impressors 25.md

 - [ ] Let's remember to smile.
 It costs us nothing.
 - [ ] I want to do with you what the spring does with cherry trees.
 - [ ] there is absolutely no fucking dashboard for desire.
+- [ ] Looking for someone to take couples therapy with and then see how long it takes the therapists to notice we don't know each other.